-GENERAL DECLARATION (Outward/Inward) Operator

-1

-O

-Marks of Nationality and Registration

-Departure from

-FLIGHT ROUTING ("Place" Column always to list origin, every en-route stop and destination)

-PLACE NAMES OF CREW NUMBER OF PASSENGERS ON THIS STAGE

-Departure Place:

-ing n on same flight

-Arrival Place

-Disemb: arking

-Through on same flight

-• 1

-of the following signs or symptoms, e.g. appearing obviously unwell; persistent coughing; impaired breathing; persistent diarrhoea; persistent vomiting; skin rash; bruising or bleeding without previous injury; or confusion of recent onset, increases the likelihood that the person is suffering a communicable disease) as well as such cases of illness disembarked during a previous stop.
-Details of each distinsecting or sanitary treatment (place, date, time, method) during the flight.
-If no distinsecting has been carried out during the flight, give details of most recent distinsecting.
-Signed, if required, with time and date

-I declare that all statements and particulars contained in this General Declaration, and in any supplementary forms required to be presented with this General Declaration, are complete, exact and true to the best of my knowledge and that all through passengers will continue/have continued on the flight.
+Ī GENERAL DECLARATION (Outward/Inward) Operator Marks of Nationality and Registration Flight No. Date Departure from.
+Arrival at (Place) (Place) " (Place) (Place) FLIGHT ROUTING ("Place" Column always to list origin, every en-route stop and destination) PLACE NAMES OF CREW NUMBER OF PASSENGERS ON THIS STAGE - (sa Departure Place: Embarking Through on same flight mm (or 11 3/4 inches) Arrival Place Disembarking Through on same flight 287 mm (c Declaration of Health Name and seat number or function of persons on board with illnesses other than airsickness or the effects of accidents, who may be suffering from a communicable disease (a fever - temperature 38 °C/100°F or greater - associated with one or more of the following signs or symptoms, e.g. appearing obviously unwell; persistent coughing; impaired breathing; persistent diarrhoea; persistent vomiting; skin rash; bruising or bleeding without previous injury; or confusion of recent onset, increases the likelihood that the person is suffering a communicable disease) as well as such cases of illness disembarked during a previous stop Details of each disinsecting or sanitary treatment (place, date, time, method) during the flight.
+If no disinsecting has been carried out during the flight, give details of most recent disinsecting.
+Signed, if required, with time and date presented with this General Declaration, are complete, exact and true to the best of my knowledge and that all through passengers will continue/have continued on the flight.
+SIGNATURE Authorized Agent or Pilot-in-command Size of document to be 210 mm × 297 mm (or 8 1/4 × 11 3/4 inches).
+To be completed when required by the State.
+Not to be completed when passenger manifests are presented and to be completed only when required by the State.
+210 mm (or 8 1/4 inches)

-SIGNATURE

-100 Authorized Agent or Pilot-In-command

-7 To be completed when req nm × 297 mm (or 8 1/4 × 11 uired by the State. passenger manifests are pre d only wh en required by the State.

-4 2 10 mm (or 8 1/4 inches)